 In response to circumstances surrounding the COVID-19 outbreak, Cleveland State has updated graduate application processes.
-The application fee is being waived through Fall 2021 and students who are not able to take the GRE will have this requirement waived.
+For spring 2022 applicants, the application fee is being waived and students who are not able to take the GRE will have this requirement waived.

 We encourage applicants to submit a personal statement of intent with your application.
 Personal statements may be submitted via email to firstname.lastname@example.org, or uploaded directly to your admissions application.
 Questions?
 Please email us at email@example.com.

 Nonprofit organizations are distinct from business and government in that they blend private structures with public purposes.
 Effective managers need an understanding of how nonprofits interact with public and private institutions.

 The Master of Nonprofit Administration and Leadership (MNAL) is a two-year degree designed to prepare students with knowledge of core management functions and competencies such as fundraising, financial management, human resource management, philanthropy, proposal writing, program development, program evaluation and applied management.

 Nonprofit management, administration, and leadership is a rapildy growing career field in high demand.
 This degree draws on the strengths of leading scholars and practitioners with expertise in human resources, volunteerism, philanthropy and the political character of nonprofits in civil society.